WHO monitors cases of severe acute hepatitis of unknown origin

+UK, Ireland and Spain have cases in children under 10 years old

-The World Health Organization announced on Friday (15) that it monitors cases of severe acute hepatitis of unknown origin in children in Europe.
-According to the entity, until April 8, 74 cases were reported in the United Kingdom, ten of them in Scotland.
-There are also reports of three confirmed cases in Spain and at least six, under investigation, in Ireland.
+The WHO (World Health Organization) announced this Friday (15.Apr.2022) that it monitors cases of severe acute hepatitis of unknown origin in children in Europe.
+According to the organization, as of April 8, 74 cases have been reported in the UK, 10 of them in Scotland.
+There are also reports of 32 confirmed cases in Spain, and at least 6 under investigation in Ireland.

+According to the WHO, it is “very likely” that more cases of the disease will be diagnosed in the coming days.

 Symptoms